giladghgh/chess-coach/README.md

 - [ ]  Stockfish bot with variable skill
 - [ ]  My own chess bot

-The GUI is *unbelievably* simple to use.
+It is *unbelievably* simple to use.
 Not much else to say here, just give it a whirl.

 #### Dependencies